robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ### Few but relevant information about Israel

-The state of Israel has almost nothing to do with Jews, and for those who have some doubts about that, they should ask those Rabbis living in Israel protesting against Netanyahu policy about Gaza.
+The State of Israel has almost nothing to do with Jews, and for those who have some doubts about that, they should ask those Rabbis living in Israel protesting against Netanyahu policy about Gaza.
 Those Rabbs have been beaten by the Israel police because they were claiming that the Bible indicates that Jews have no right on that land after the destruction of the Solomon’s Temple (The Second Temple).

 [!INFO]
 Some anti-Zionist rabbis in Israel, such as those from Neturei Karta, protest against the Israeli government, citing religious texts that they interpret as forbidding Jewish sovereignty over the land until the Messiah comes.
 These groups often reference the destruction of the Second Temple (70 CE) as a divine punishment that suspended Jewish political control.
 However, this view is a minority position in Judaism, and most Israeli Jews—including religious Zionists—disagree.
 [/INFO]

-- **Long story short**: the conflict between ultra-Orthodox anti-Zionists and the state of Israel is real but complex and not just about the Temple.
+- **Long story short**: the conflict between ultra-Orthodox anti-Zionists and the State of Israel is real but complex and not just about the Temple.

 Moreover, Israel has been created after WW2 to compensate Jews for the Shoah letting them have their own country and they choose to move in Palestine to create the State of Israel supported by the UK.
 It is worth noting that Hitler initial plan was not about Shoah but forcing Jews to move in Madagascar.